 - dive watch/-computer

-You need to pay attention to is that everything fits and is comfortable.
+You need to pay attention to it that everything fits and is comfortable.
 Especially for the suit it is important that it fits well, otherwise it will not provide enough protection against the cold water.
-It's therefore useful to ask an experienced member when shopping.
+It's therefore useful to ask an experienced member when shopping for equipment.
 Here in Groningen you can buy the items at the Tuimelaar.
 Sometimes we organize a trip to BOOT, a big dive fair in Germany in January, where you can regularly buy equipment for stunt prices.
 It is also possible to buy dive gear second handed, often for less than half the new price.
 But be careful, because second-hand equipment is not always as well maintained and things like a suit should not be purchased without first trying it on.

 When you go diving more frequently, your diving equipment will inevitably expand even further, for example with a diving lamp or a signal buoy.
 It's useful to try a lot and look what you like.
 Dive weekends are excellent opportunities to try out material from other members.
 As long as you buy your stuff at a real dive shop, you do not have to worry about the quality; You get professional advice in virtually all dive shops and centres and you are well helped.
 There are no "bad" dive brands; At the most, there will be a difference in how long a piece of equipment lasts and everyone has his own preferences.